sharkdp/bat/README.md

 ```bash
 apt install bat
 ```

+If you install `bat` this way, please note that the executable may be installed as `batcat`.
+Adding a symlink from `/usr/bin/bat` to `/usr/bin/batcat` should help prevent any issues that may come up because of this.

+### On Ubuntu

 If the package has not yet been promoted to your Ubuntu/Debian installation, or you want the most recent release of `bat`, download the latest `.deb` package from the